-Additionally, global events such as the COVID-19 pandemic and the war in Ukraine, as well as certain large scale events, such as major elections and sporting events, can significantly impact usage levels on our platform, which has, and could in the future, cause fluctuations in our results of operations.
+Additionally, public health epidemics or pandemics and geopolitical events such as the COVID-19 pandemic and the war in Ukraine, as well as certain large-scale events, such as major elections and sporting events, can significantly impact usage levels on our platform, which has, and could in the future, cause fluctuations in our results of operations.
 We expect that significantly increased usage of all communications platforms, including ours, during certain seasonal and one-time events could impact delivery and quality of our products during those events.
 We also tend to experience increased expenses in connection with the hosting of SIGNAL, which we plan to continue to host annually.
 Such annual and one-time events may cause fluctuations in our results of operations and may impact both our revenue and operating expenses.